captionpoint/captionpoint-plays/THE-ROOMMATE.md

 You mugged them?
 ---
 ## ROBYN:
-No. I convinced them to grive me their money.
+No. I convinced them to give me their money.
 ---
 ## SHARON:
 That doesn't sound illegal.
+56
 ---
 ## ROBYN:
 Under false pretenses.
 I called them up.
 Old people.
 Mostly.
 They could donate to save the whales or the orphans or the ozone layer.
 Whatever.
 And they did.
 And it all went to me.
 ---